Delancey Street

 Delancey Street is one of the main thoroughfares of the Lower East Side in Manhattan, New York City.
 It runs from the street's western terminus at the Bowery to its eastern end at FDR Drive, connecting to the Williamsburg Bridge and Brooklyn at Clinton Street.
 It is an eight-lane, median-divided street, which is west of Clinton Street, and a service road for the Williamsburg Bridge east of Clinton Street.
 West of Bowery, Delancey Street becomes Kenmare Street, which continues as a four-lane, undivided street to Lafayette Street.

 Delancey Street is named after James De Lancey Sr., chief justice, lieutenant governor, and acting colonial governor of the Province of New York, whose farm was located in what is now called the Lower East Side.

 Businesses range from delis to check-cashing stores to bars.
 Delancey Street has long been known for its discount and bargain clothing stores.
 Famous establishments include the Bowery Ballroom, built in 1929, Ratner's kosher restaurant (now closed), and the Essex Street Market, which was built by Mayor Fiorello La Guardia to avoid pushcart congestion on the neighborhood's narrow streets.

 Until the middle 20th century, Delancey Street was a main shopping street in the predominantly Jewish and Irish Lower East Side.
 Since the late 2000s, the neighborhood around Delancey is more diverse; including African Americans, Puerto Ricans, Dominicans, and Chinese.
 Gentrification has brought more upscale retail and nightlife establishments.

+In 2026, the administration of Mayor Zohran Mamdani announced plans to redesign Delancey Street for $70 million to improve sidewalks and bike lanes.
+This redesign was to be funded partially by a $21 million federal grant disbursed in 2023.